lbbri/Watch-Next/README.md

    * User can search for movie/TV show Title and get correct results.
 * Movie/TV Screen
    * User can mark a movie/TV show as watched.
    * User can mark a movie/TV show as watch next.
-    * User can rate thier watched movies/TV shows on a scale of 1 to 10.
+   * User can rate thier watched movies/TV shows on a scale of 1 to 5 stars.
    * User can mark watched movie/TV show as 'would/wouldn't watch again.'
    * User can see suggested movies/TV shows based off of a specific watched movie/TV show.
 * User Proile Screen
-   * User can view their Watched/ Watch Next Lists.
+   * User can view their Watched/ Watch Next/ Suggested Lists.